Unusual Malaysian Drinks You Want To Try

 Have you had any of these unique Malaysian drinks before?

-Tell us which unusual juice you would be most tempted to try the most in the comments below.
+Tell us which unusual juice you would be most tempted to try in the comments below.

 Source: